Health Care Reform 2010 Business Series #1

 I will send you future email updates with detail explanations of each mandate and change as it is explained by the administration.
 I have been attending almost daily webinars and meetings in regards to these changes so our firm can be at the forefront of these historic changes.

 If you are a client of the firm and we do not currently manage your group health insurance account, please contact us immediatelyso we may email youthe BOAR approval process form.
 We will actively monitor all clients accounts and ourservice offeringswill expand over theyears to keep your business in federal and state compliance.

-Have a question for Ronald?
-Ask or leave a comment below!
+Have a question for Ronald or want to leave a comment?